Addressing issues in defining the Love numbers for black holes: Introduction

-To further stir the already muddled situation, \cite{LeTiec:2020spy, LeTiec:2020bos} reported a non-zero but imaginary tidal Love number for a rotating black hole in a non-axisymmetric tidal environment, in complete contrast with all the previous works in the literature.
-At the same time, \cite{LeTiec:2020spy, LeTiec:2020bos} also presented a covariant method of determining the tidal Love number, namely through the Weyl scalar, and the tidal Love number in the zero frequency limit was obtained by first solving the radial Teukolsky equation and then taking its asymptotic limit.
-Though the result was counter-intuitive, \cite{LeTiec:2020spy, LeTiec:2020bos} set the stage for determining a relativistically invariant tidal Love number.
-Based on this suggestion \cite{Chia:2020yla} computed the tidal response function from the radial Teukolsky equation under the small frequency approximation from the asymptotic expansion of the Weyl scalar and demonstrated that the imaginary Love number calculated in \cite{LeTiec:2020spy, LeTiec:2020bos} is actually associated with the dissipative part of the response function, and not with the conservative part.
-Thus, it turned out that the tidal Love number of both non-rotating and rotating black holes identically vanishes.
-In this work, we revisit the analysis and discuss possible subtleties associated with the definition of the tidal Love number, which earlier works have missed.
-In particular, we will focus on extracting the tidal Love number from the response function of black holes under an external tidal field and shall also closely study the approximations involved in solving the radial Teukolsky equation.
+To further stir the already muddled situation, \cite{LeTiec:2020spy, LeTiec:2020bos} reported nonzero but imaginary tidal Love numbers for a rotating black hole in a nonaxisymmetric tidal environment, in complete contrast with all the previous works in the literature.
+At the same time, \cite{LeTiec:2020spy, LeTiec:2020bos} also presented a covariant method of determining the tidal Love numbers namely through the Weyl scalar---and the tidal Love numbers in the zero-frequency limit were obtained by first solving the radial Teukolsky equation and then taking its asymptotic limit.
+Though the result was counterintuitive, \cite{LeTiec:2020spy, LeTiec:2020bos} set the stage for determining the relativistically invariant tidal Love numbers.
+Based on this suggestion, \cite{Chia:2020yla} computed the tidal response function from the radial Teukolsky equation under the small-frequency approximation from the asymptotic expansion of the Weyl scalar and demonstrated that the imaginary Love numbers calculated in \cite{LeTiec:2020spy, LeTiec:2020bos} are actually associated with the dissipative part of the response function, and not with the conservative part.
+Thus, it turned out that the tidal Love numbers of both nonrotating and rotating black holes identically vanish.
+In this work, we revisit the analysis and discuss possible subtleties associated with the definition of the tidal Love numbers, which earlier works have missed.
+In particular, we will focus on extracting the tidal Love numbers from the response function of black holes under an external tidal field and shall also closely study the approximations involved in solving the radial Teukolsky equation.